multi-swe-bench/multi-swe-bench.github.io/README.md

 }
 ```

+## 🙏 Acknowledgements

 We express our deepest gratitude to the creators of the [SWE-bench](https://github.com/princeton-nlp/SWE-bench) dataset, whose foundational work our project is built upon.
-Additionally, we would like to extend our sincere thanks to Prof. Pranav Rajpurkar and the creators of the [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) dataset for generously allowing us to use their website template.
+Additionally, we would like to thank the creators of the [SQuAD](https://rajpurkar.github.io/SQuAD-explorer) dataset, whose template is used for SWE-bench.